Sturmflut/sturmflut.github.io/_posts/2015-04-24-ubuntu-touch-app-wishlist-april-2015.markdown

 - A Camera app on par with the Google Camera App.
 I use the Panorama and Photo Sphere functions quite often.

+- Desktop integration like AirDroid.
+Transfer files between desktop and phone, show phone notifications on the desktop, write SMS from the desktop etc.

 - Native clients for all major cloud file sync services (Syncthing, ownCloud, DropBox, MEGA etc.)

 - DLNA client to stream audio/video from the local network.
 This should probably be built into the Media Player?